materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

 This dataset extends the base dataset (PBEsol-v1) and therefore the methodology may slightly differ.
 Full details are available in the publication[^1].

 A high-throughput computational search for novel phonon-mediated superconductors, starting from the Materials Cloud 3-dimensional structure database of experimentally known inorganic stoichiometric compounds.
-The Allen-Dynes critical temperature ($T_{c}$) was calculated for 4533 non-magnetic metals using a direct and progressively finer sampling of the electron-phonon couplings.
+The dynamical matrix and Allen-Dynes critical temperature ($T_{c}$) were calculated for 4533 non-magnetic metals using a direct and progressively finer sampling of the electron-phonon couplings.
+As an intermediate result, we collect 2825 successful `PhBaseWorkChain`.
+Based on the dynamical matrices, we performed interpolation of visualized phonon dispersion using the "all" acoustic sum rull[^7](https://www.quantum-espresso.org/Doc/INPUT_MATDYN.html#id4).
 For the candidates with the largest $T_{c}$, a process of automated Wannierizations and electron-phonon interpolations was used to identify the most promising 250 dynamically stable structures.
 For these structures, spectral functions, superconducting bandgaps, and isotropic Migdal-Eliashberg critical temperatures ($T_{c}^{\textrm{iso}}$) were calculated.
 For $T_{c}^{\textrm{iso}}$ > 5 K, we compute the anisotropic Migdal-Eliashberg critical temperatures ($T_{c}^{\textrm{aniso}}$) which contains 140 materials.
 For all calculations, we use the "simple" acoustic sum [rule](https://docs.epw-code.org/doc/Inputs.html#asr-typ) which may lead to small soft modes.

+---

+### Phonon calculation details

+The dynamical matrices are calculated in the sub-process `PhBaseWorkChain` in a five-step workchain for electron-phonon coupling.
+Then subsequent `Q2rBaseWorkChain` and `MatdynBaseWorkChain` are done independently for a visualization of interpolated phonon dispersion.
+The pseudopotentials used here are from SSSP library[^4] with the planewave cutoff ($E_{\textrm{cut}}$) being the highest value recommended by the library.

+In summary, the spliced workflow is:

+1. compute ground state property via a scf calculation.
+2. compute dynamical matrices via a phonon calculation.
+3. compute interatomic force constants.
+4. interpolate for visualized phonon dispersion.

 ---